Brotherhood by the Bog: A Spiritual Experience for Pagan and Pagan-friendly Men

 Workshop and Activity Proposals

 We welcome you to propose and present a workshop, ritual, or other activity.
 We have a limited number of workshop slots available.
-Your workshop should be related to the concept of "metamorphosis", Paganism, Pagan paths and practices, Pagan men, or the men's movement.
+Your workshop should be related to the concept of "Strange Magick: Off the Beaten Path", Paganism, Pagan paths and practices, Pagan men, or the men's movement.
 Rituals, crafts, and other activities are welcome.
 We value diversity and would especially like to invite gay and bi Pagan men, Trans men, and Men of Color to present.
 If your workshop will discuss mature themes, please let us know so we can add an 18+ rating to your event.
 We will be filling a dozen or more workshop slots.
 We do not have a specific deadline for workshop proposals though the earlier you get your proposal in, the better chance your workshop will be approved.
-A full schedule will be posted to our 2021 Retreat Facebook page as we get closer to the event.
+A full schedule will be posted to our 2022 Retreat Facebook page as we get closer to the event.